Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-Sentiment analysis models may struggle with a few characteristics of opinionised texts, such as 1) identifying sarcasm or irony, which are common in written language, 2) adequately handle negations or contrasting statements, 3) handle domain-specific sentiments or jargon~\cite{serrano2015sentiment, pang2008opinion}.
-Therefore, the sentiment score obtained for a single tweet may provide unreliable information about the user’s general expressed sentiment toward a topic.
+Sentiment analysis models may struggle with a few characteristics of opinionated texts, such as 1) identifying sarcasm or irony, which are common in written language, 2) adequately handling negations or contrasting statements, and 3) managing domain-specific sentiments or jargon~\cite{serrano2015sentiment, pang2008opinion}.
+Therefore, the sentiment score obtained for a single tweet may provide unreliable information about the user's general expressed sentiment toward a topic.

-To obtain a more robust indication of the users’ sentiment, the scores of all the tweets produced by one user were aggregated to obtain a single score (average of the scores obtained from all tweets by each user in the mutual mentions network), as exemplified in Figure~\ref{fig:sentiment} in the appendix.
-Those users, are highly active (given our process of construction of the mutual mentions network), therefore our users' sentiments are averaged over a number of tweets, making it a robust measurement.
-The scores obtained with the SentiStrength equivalent method are used to calculate the average sentiment in- (of all tweets received) and out- (of all tweets sent) of each user.
-Later in Section~\ref{chap:cascades} these scores will form an important part of classifying users as Yes or No supporters.
+To obtain a more robust indication of the users' sentiment, the scores of all the tweets produced by one user were aggregated to obtain a single score (average of the scores obtained from all tweets by each user in the mutual mentions network), as exemplified in Figure~\ref{fig:sentiment} in Appendix~\ref{chap:appendix}.
+Those users are highly active (given our process of constructing the mutual mentions network), therefore our users' sentiments are averaged over a number of tweets, making it a robust measurement.
+The rescaled scores obtained with the AFINN lexicon are used to calculate the average sentiment in- (of all tweets received) and out- (of all tweets sent) of each user.
+In Section~\ref{chap:cascades} these scores will form an important part of classifying users as Yes or No supporters.

 Both users' in-sentiment and out-sentiment scores distributions are centred on zero and slightly right skewed (Figure~\ref{fig:sentiment_average}~(a)).
-Regarding the in-sentiment scores' distribution obtained by the RT8 data, $93.76\%$ of the users send tweets scoring between $-0.4$ and $+0.4$ on average, $71.79\%$ of which are between $-0.2$ and $+0.2$.
+Regarding the in-sentiment scores distribution obtained by the RT8 data, $93.76\%$ of the users send tweets scoring between $-0.4$ and $+0.4$ on average, $71.79\%$ of which are between $-0.2$ and $+0.2$.
 The out-sentiment distribution records $96.91\%$ of the users scoring an average sentiment-out between $-0.4$ and $+0.4$, $83.93\%$ of which are between $-0.2$ and $0.2$ interval.
 Also, $65.75\%$ of the users record a positive in-sentiment average score, while $70.66\%$ of the users send positive tweets to others.

 These results raise two main questions: